michael545/euphemia/euphemia_simulation/README.md

 To make the model quadratic (MIQP):

-- **Objective Function**: Introduce quadratic terms, such as penalizing deviations from a target flow or net position.
+- **Objective Function**: Introduce quadratic terms, penalizing deviations from a target flow or net position.
 - **Constraints**: Add quadratic constraints, e.g., for more realistic modeling of network losses or non-linear cost functions.

 ---